 8. Stroll the Tony District of Vila Madalena

-Another great Sao Paulo neighborhood to check out is Vila Madalena.
-San Francisco like hills, unique murals, tiny boutiques, and restaurants, it all conspires to create an upscale area worth exploring.
+Another great neighborhood of the city to check out is Vila Madalena.
+San Francisco like hills, unique murals, tiny boutiques, and restaurants, all conspires to create an upscale area worth exploring.
 This safe neighborhood is located close to downtown but offers an almost suburban feel.
 Much greener than downtown, Vila Madalena is a great area to explore in the early afternoon, when downtown gets unbearably hot.

 Here you can stroll the streets and look for murals, and later have a cup of something iced in one of the tiny restaurants lining the streets.

-Getting around Sao Paulo is very easy with the use of public transportation and uber.
+Getting around the city is very easy with the use of public transportation and uber.
 Metro is safe and reliable.
 Uber is even safer and is very inexpensive.
 If you are pressed for time, Uber will probably be your best bet.

 Many major attractions are closed on Mondays.